TZstatsADS/Fall2016-proj3-grp2/README.md

 **Contribution statement**:
 + Minghao Dai:
-   + Tuned and run the GBM and SVM models
-   + Tried to use PCA to do feature selection
+   + Tuned and run the GBM and SVM models and tried to use PCA to do feature selection
    + Completed the final train.R and test.R functions

 + Pengfei Wang: